2013 Reyhanlı car bombings: Media ban

 The Reyhanlı Court of Peace ordered all voice, written, and visual publications referring to the blasts' aftermath banned, including content describing, and images of, the injured and the dead.
 The court ruled that the written and visual content would jeopardize the confidentiality and outcome of the ongoing prosecution.
 On 16 May 2013, the Hatay First Criminal Court cancelled the order issued by the Reyhanlı Court of Peace.
-Only the state-run Anatolia news agency and Turkish Radio and Television Corporation (TRT) were allowed to cover visits by Justice Minister Sadullah Ergin and Health Minister Mehmet Müezzinoğlu to the injured in Antakya State Hospital.
+Only the state-run Anatolia news agency and Turkish Radio and Television Corporation (TRT) were allowed to cover visits by Justice Minister Sadullah Ergin and Health MinisterMehmet Müezzinoğlu to the injured in Antakya State Hospital.
 When the main opposition leader Kemal Kılıçdaroğlu, of the Republican People's Party (CHP), visited the victims at the same hospital on Monday, only reporters from Anatolia and TRT were allowed to cover Kılıçdaroğlu's visit, while reporters from the Cihan News Agency, the İhlas News Agency and the Doğan News Agency were not allowed to do so.

 Several media unions protested the media ban imposed on the Reyhanlı bombings and appealed to the courts to remove the ban immediately.
 The media ban was condemned by several journalistic organizations in Turkey.
 Atilla Sertel, the chairperson of the Journalists Federation of Turkey, stated that such bans would cause major misinformation and would result in misleading the public.
 The Press Institute Association of Turkey claimed the court order upholding the ban was a censure and a major blow to press freedom.

 Reactions

 Domestic

 Turkish Foreign Minister Ahmet Davutoğlu said, "There may be those who want to sabotage Turkey's peace, but we will not allow that.
 No one should attempt to test Turkey's power.
 Our security forces will take all necessary measures."
 Speaking in Berlin, he said that the bombings were a consequence of global inaction in intervening in the Syrian civil war.

-Opposition leader Kemal Kilicdaroglu held Erdogan accountable for the bombings and compared him to Syria's president Assad.
+Main opposition leader Kemal Kılıçdaroğlu held Erdogan accountable for the bombings and compared him to Syria's president Assad.
 Erdogan threatened to sue him in response.